Charles Haslewood Shannon

-Charles Haslewood Shannon (26 April 1863 – 18 March 1937) was an English artist best known for his portraits.
+Charles Haslewood Shannon (Note: Shannon's middle name is alternatively cited as Hazelwood.)
+(26 April 1863 – 18 March 1937) was an English artist best known for his portraits.
 His works featured in several major European collections, including London's National Portrait Gallery.
-Several authorities spell his middle name Hazelwood.
-The National Portrait Gallery prefers the spelling used here.

 Biography

-Shannon was born in Sleaford, Lincolnshire, the son of Rev. Frederick William Shannon, Rector of Quarrington, and Catherine Emma Manthorp, daughter of a surgeon, Daniel Levett Manthorp.
+Shannon was born on 26 April 1863 in Sleaford, Lincolnshire, the son of Rev. Frederick William Shannon, Rector of Quarrington, and Catherine Emma Manthorp, daughter of a surgeon, Daniel Levett Manthorp.
 He was educated at St John's School, Leatherhead, where he played cricket in the first XI.
 He then attended the City and Guilds of London Art School (formerly known as South London School of Technical Art, previously Lambeth School of Art) and was later much influenced by his lifetime partner, Charles Ricketts and by the example of the great Venetians.
 His early work has a heavy, low tone, which he later abandoned for clearer, more transparent colours.
 He achieved success with his portraits and his Giorgionesque figure compositions, which are marked by a classic sense of style, and with his etchings and lithographs.